Pertuzumab

 Pertuzumab, sold under the brand name Perjeta among others, is a monoclonal antibody used in combination with trastuzumab and docetaxel for the treatment of metastatic HER2-positive breast cancer; it also used in the same combination as a neoadjuvant in early HER2-positive breast cancer.

 Side effects in more than half the people taking it include diarrhea, hair loss, and loss of neutrophils; more than 10% experience loss of red blood cells, hypersensitivity or allergic reaction, infusion reactions, decreased appetite, insomnia, distortions in the sense of taste, inflammation of the mouth or lips, constipation, rashes, nail disease, and muscle pain.
 Women who are pregnant or planning on getting pregnant should not take it, it was not studied in people with certain heart conditions and should be used in caution in such people, and it should not be used with an anthracycline.
 It is unknown if pertuzumab interacts with doxorubicin.

 It is the first-in-class of a kind of medication called a "epidermal growth factor receptor (HER) dimerization inhibitor" — it inhibits the dimerization of HER2 with other HER receptors, which prevents them from signalling in ways that promote cell growth and proliferation.

 It was discovered and developed by Genentech and was first approved in 2012.

 Medical uses

+Pertuzumab, along with trastuzumab (Herceptin), docetaxel (Taxotere), and carboplatin, is given as intravenous (IV) infusions for the treatment of early stage, HER-positive breast cancer.

-Pertuzumab is administered as an intravenous infusion in combination with trastuzumab and docetaxel as a first line treatment for HER2-positive metastatic breast cancer.
+Pertuzumab, in combination with trastuzumab and docetaxel, are given as a first line treatment for HER2-positive metastatic breast cancer.

 Women of child-bearing age should use contraception while taking pertuzumab; it may damage the fetus in pregnant women, and it may be secreted in breast milk.